 The Storm of Change in the Legal Sector.
 Are You Keeping Pace?

 Generally, the UK legal sector has a good track record for growth, but currently, it is facing many challenges for growth and sustainability.
 It is at such times that your firm needs a strong presence.
 The magic circle firms and those just outside the magic circle are still positioned firmly in the global market.
 They benefit from excellent brand awareness.
 However, the vast majority of lawyers work in small to medium-sized firms outside of the magic circle.
-How are the 10000+ smaller firms in England and Wales riding the storm of change?
+How are the 10000+ smaller firms in England and Wales riding the current storm of changes?

 Competition for Market Share